Welcome to the tutorial page! We are here to guide you through our web-based application step by step,

 We present the results of Bond-to-bond propensity and Markov transients in five different

 boxes.
-If the methods have been run and produced results, you will find a little green
+If the methods have been run and produced results, you will find a little blue

 on the left.
 If one of the methods has not been run, we provide a short cut button for you